yusanshi/emgithub/README.md

 3. To test the 404 page, visit <http://localhost:8086/404.html>.

    > Don't be confused by the "404".
-It is how the "adding em in address bar" works: after adding the "em", the HTTP server (provided by GitHub Pages) can't find the file so it render `404.html`.
+It is how the "adding em in address bar" works: after adding the "em", the HTTP server (provided by GitHub Pages) can't find the file so it renders `404.html`.

 4. To test the real performance when the code is embedded, create a simple HTML file `test.html` in the project root directory like this: